Safety When it Matters Most

 A Timely Warning: The Linde Safety Guard

-The Linde Safety Guard is an innovative monitoring system which increases safety for truck operators and pedestrians in the vicinity of the truck.
-Active advance warning in the event of potential hazards mean that everyone involved can react immediately.
+Linde Safety Guard is an innovative assistance system which increases safety for both truck operators and pedestrians in the vicinity of the truck.
+Active alarms triggered in the event of a hazard mean that everyone involved can react immediately.
 Depending on the application and the equipment, the Safety Guard system warns of imminent danger via acoustic signals, flashing LED lights or vibrations.
 Hazards can then be dealt with before any physical injury or collateral damage occurs.

 This unique safety system was developed by the start-up Comnovo, which was acquired by Linde Material Handling in July 2017.
 The system has been incorporated into Linde Material Handling’s industrial trucks since early 2016.
 Since then, the system has proven itself across a wide variety of industries.